nilesh0109/PHRI_1920/motion/README.md

 # Scripts for creating movements.
-Motion team: Lara, Vadym, Christopher
+Motion team: Lara, Vadym, Christoper

 ## Believe movement.
 See also a video.
 Take into consideration that V-REP simulation uses not the